Bruno Silva-Santos Lab

 » Science and Society Activities

-Dr. Daniel Pennington, Queen Mary College, London, UK
+• Prof. Daniel Pennington, Blizard Institute, Queen Mary College, London, UK

-Dr. Jannie Borst, The Netherlands Cancer Institute, Amsterdam, The Netherlands.
+• Prof. Jannie Borst, The Netherlands Cancer Institute, Amsterdam, NL

 Receive school visits in the lab to promote science divulgation, namely to students of the second grade.